Linueks/QuantumComputing/IBM-quantum-challenge/README.md

 - [ ] Learn about Mitiq Python package for error mitigation / post processing.
 Zero Noise Extrapolation.

+## Preliminary Results
+Section to add some graphs and explanations as the work progresses.

 ## Ideas and Notes
 Meant to be a section to quickly jot down notes and work out ideas.